18F/slides/_slides/github-basics.md

 ---
 ## Pull Requests
 --
-* You have a spearate branch or fork with your change.
+* You have a separate branch or fork with your change.
 * You are *requesting* your change to be *pulled* into the main branch.
 * When that happens, it is called a *merge*.
 ---